 To be considered for admission to the master’s program, a student must:

-To be considered for admission with a cumulative GPA below 3.00, applicants must submit a petition letter.
-This letter of appeal should be addressed to the Admissions Committee and mailed/emailed to Melissa Hinrichs in the Graduate Admissons Office, 1530 Concordia West, Irvine, CA 92612.
-For questions, contact Melissa Hinrichs, MHA Admissions Counselor, at email@example.com or 949-214-3277.
+To be considered for admission with a cumulative GPA below 3.0, applicants must submit a petition letter.
+This letter of appeal should be addressed to the Admissions Committee and mailed/emailed to Melissa Hinrichs in the Graduate Admissions Office, 1530 Concordia West, Irvine, CA 92612.
+The MHA program limits the number of applicants accepted each term with a GPA below 3.0 to 25%.
+If the program has reached the limit, the applicant may apply the following term.
+For questions, contact Melissa Hinrichs, MHA Admissions Counselor, at firstname.lastname@example.org or 949-214-3277.

 Provide ONE official transcript from the college or university that shows a confirmed bachelor’s degree from a regionally accredited college or university.
 (Transcripts must be received in an official SEALED envelope.)
 If the applicant’s degree is from a non-U.S. institution, an official, detailed transcript evaluation from an approved international credential evaluation service that shows the equivalent of a regionally accredited bachelor’s U.S. degree must be provided.
 The Office of Graduate Admissions has approved IERF as an approved vendor for transcript evaluation.
 Information regarding this can be found at www.IERF.org.